Do you want a garage gym setup in your home? If you’re on a budget, here are some ideas of where to start building your home gym.

 2. Kettlebell

 You have a couple of options here: you can either use freestanding mirrors – great if you’re planning on repurposing the room at a later date.
-Or you can ask contractors to bold mirror panels to the wall.
+Or you can ask contractors to bolt mirror panels to the wall.
 If you have good DIY skills, you can probably do this yourself.

 6. Bench

-To complete your home gym, you’ll need a bench (and preferably a squat rack if you have room).
+To complete your home gym, you’ll need a weight bench (and preferably a squat rack if you have room).
 Benches are often necessary for pushing and pulling exercises.

 Other additions to your home gym could include things like padded flooring, sound systems, and air conditioning.